willow-rubenstein/ThroneCustomHook/readme.md

 # Different ways of using this:
 - Check widget.html for a shitty example of a custom widget
 - Check bot.py for an additional Discord webhook

+# IMPORTANT
+## I AM NOT ACTUALLY A PART OF THE THRONE DEV TEAM, AND THIS IS NOT OFFICIAL!!!